theupdateframework/python-tuf/tuf/README.md

 # error.
 list_of_targets = repository.get_filepaths_in_directory("path/to/repository/targets/", recursive_walk=True, followlinks=True)

 # Add the list of target paths to the metadata of the Targets role.
+Any target file paths that may already exist
+# are NOT replaced.  add_targets() does not create or move target files.
 repository.targets.add_targets(list_of_targets)

 # Individual target files may also be added.